 Mud and the BOP

-(BOP), aka as the christmas tree are the main means of control of an
+(BOP) are the main means of control of a deepwater

-unstoppable geyser of mud, oil and methane can erupt
+unstoppable geyser of mud, methane and oil can erupt

 if a mistake is made.

-The patent for the rotary drill bit bit was assigned to Howard Hughes, Sr. in 1909.
+The patent for the rotary drill bit bit was assigned to Howard Hughs, Sr. in 1909.
 You could say the rotary drill bit launched the Age of Oil.
-The drill bit is screwed into the drill pipe which extends all the way from the oil rig to the bottom of the well.
-The oil rig rotates the drill pipe to drive the drill bit.
+The drill bit is screwed into the drill pipe which extends all the way from the drillship to the bottom of the well.
+The drillship rotates the drill pipe to drive the drill bit.
 Drill pipe comes in 33 foot sections that screw together.
 The drill pipe is made of strong steel and it is typically 7 inches in diameter with 2 inch thick walls.